 export default User;

-Nested Static Route
+How To Create Nested Static Route Component

-We have a static route called create to create a new user.
-For the sake of simplicity we will just render a simple HTML form.
+to create a new user.
+For the sake of simplicity we will only render a simple HTML form instead of submitting the info of the user to a server.

 import React from "react";